James Sangma: Environment State vision

-As Forest & Environment minister, Sangma articulated a concept of turning Meghalaya into an “Environment State”, promoting nature-based industries, carbon farming and biodiversity mapping.
+As Forest & Environment minister, Sangma articulated a concept of turning Meghalaya into an "Environment State", promoting nature-based industries, carbon farming and biodiversity mapping.
+In October 2021, PETA India conferred on him its Progressive Business Concept Award in recognition of his plans to promote vegan pineapple-leather production in the state.

 Mental Health and Social Care Policy (2022)

 He spearheaded the Meghalaya Mental Health and Social Care Policy, approved on 29 November 2022, making the state the first in North-East India with a dedicated mental-health framework.